slama-pakhrin/slama-pakhrin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, my name is Arii and I am a software developer.
+Hi, my name is Arii and I am an aspiring software developer.
+I am here because I loved the thought of turning ideas into an app, sounded fun though.
-I study on my own more than from my uni ;) and I love to play football which is now getting replaced by coding.
+I love to play football which is now getting replaced by coding.
+I am well invested into other niches as well.

-### Pursuing ⚡
+### Learning ⚡

 - React
 - Next